hael/SIMPLE/README.txt

 TESTING THE BUILD

-    $ make test
-    $ ctest --output-on-failure

-TESTING THE MOST IMPORTANT FEATURES

 To ensure that SIMPLE has been correctly installed, we recommend running the application simple_test_install.
 It will test the most important components in the SIMPLE library (those used by prime2D and prime3D.
-Execute
+Execute the following in a separate terminal to ensure the environment variables are set by your rc file:

     $ simple_test_install